 Mr. Ames lives and works in State College, Pennsylvania, and has a bachelor's degree in English from the Pennsylvania State University.
 In his spare time, hiking, travel and photography create an enjoyable mix of memories and images in lasting photos.

 A small town at the very center of Pennsylvania, State College owes most of its culture to Penn State University, for which it derives its name, and Mr. Ames is a Life Member of the Penn State Alumni Association.

-Over the past 20 years, Mr. Ames has specialized in landscapes, architecture, photojournalism, commercial photography and portraits.
+Over the past 20 years, Mr. Ames has specialized in landscapes, architecture, photojournalism, commercial photography, portraits and weddings.
 Combining this experience elevates each image.

 What is photojournalism?

 "In a nutshell, it's telling a story through photos, but it's much more than that!"